 The week after I receive your assignment, I'll hand it back with suggestions.
 Keep these copies!
-These annotated assignments should be collected in a file folder, due April 18 (the Thursday before the final week of class), accompanied by new revisions of all poems.
+These annotated assignments should be collected in a file folder, due November 29 (the Thursday before the last week of class), accompanied by new revisions of all poems.
 Put the folder in my mailbox in Turlington 4301.
-There is no midterm, no final, just the hard work of poems.
+There is no midterm, no final, no paper, just the hard work of poems.